mshojaei77/Python-Course/README.md

 - Creating simple GUI applications
 - Event handling and callback functions for implementing interactivity
 - Working with images in GUI applications using Pillow
-- Bundling your GUI application into an executable using Pyinstaller, py2exe, ctypes, winreg and pywin32.
+- Bundling your GUI application into an executable using Pyinstaller
+- Introduction to Phone App Development using Kivy and Buildozer.

 ### Week 10: Web Development with Python 💻
 - Introduction to web development and its components